 If you have chosen to be your own GC, then you will need to take this step with each and every subcontractor.
 This is potentially another major time sink for you.

 You can see why the idea of control and saving money might motivate you to act as your own contractor on your home construction.
 But it is a substantial commitment, one that will most likely test your patience and research and management skills.
 So it comes at a cost.

 It is best to do some research on everything that the role will entail in your area and then honestly access your skills, available time, and motivation to take on the task.

-Footnote: The lead image (upper) in this article is a delightful two-story, four-bedroom, open-floor country house plan with gorgeous landscaping, a wrap-around porch, balcony and private deck.
+Footnote: The lead image (upper) in this article is a delightful 2-story, 4-bedroom, open-floor Country style house with gorgeous landscaping, a wrap-around porch, a balcony, and a private deck.
 For more on this home, view: (Plan # 126-1132)